Odion-Sonny/Qr-Code-Attendance/README.md

 QR Code Attendance is a python programme for marking attendance by generating unique QR code for each individual.

-Notes:

-You can scan QR Codes with any app like "[LoMag barcode scanner for Android](http://www.lomag.eu/ScannerAndroid/)"

 # Requirements